 The Elections Officer is encouraged to share these duties with the other members of the Elections Committee.

 d.
-Communications and Outreach Committee
+Outreach Committee

 The Communications and Outreach Committee, at minimum, shall: